idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 14 The Word became flesh and lived among us.
 We saw his glory, such glory as of the only born‡ Son of the Father, full of grace and truth./</span></blockquote>

+The NT also identifies Jesus / the Son / the Word/Logos/Memra as God's Wisdom, and Daniel's mention of "the wise" may imply the indwelling Spirit passing on Christ's Wisdom to believers.

-A complication about the biblical-era view, at least in the perception of humans at the time, was that honor was a limited resource (limited good).
+A key complication about the biblical-era view, at least in the perception of humans at the time, was that **honor was a limited resource (limited good)**.

-This made sense because honor would determine who others would give resources, which really were finite for mere humans, barring the rare miracle.
+This made sense because **honor would determine who would be given resources by others**, which really were finite for mere humans, barring the rare miracle.
 While God doesn't have that limit, humans left to themselves do.

-So a major rule in their culture was to avoid seeming to try to claim too much honor for yourself.
+So **a major rule in their culture was to avoid seeming to try to claim too much honor for yourself.**

-If you did, you would be perceived as unfairly robbing honor from others.
+**If you did, you would be perceived as unfairly robbing honor from others.**

-Avoiding the perception of trying to claim too much personal honor was especially needed when you were authoring historical narrative about events you played a major role in.
+Avoiding the perception of trying to claim too much personal honor was **especially needed when you were authoring historical narrative about events you played a major role in or referring to highly honorable aspects of your roles or identity**.

 This is for example behind why Jesus typically ordered people not to tell others yet who he was (as Christ, the Son of God).
 JP Holding, a source I often use (see end notes), says: